 Today's teens have also been drawn to The Brady Bunch.
 Take 16-year-old superfan Alyssa Albarella, who began watching the original show when she was five because her parents had every season of the show on DVD.
 When she turned eight, her parents drove her to Cleveland, Ohio, to see Barry Williams perform his act Growing Up Brady, and it has been a love affair ever since.

 The convention in New Jersey marked the 17th time Albarella has met the Bradys; as a Christmas present, her parents gave her a book with photos of all the times she has met cast members.
 When I asked Albarella what her friends thought of all that, she shrugged: "They all think it's a little weird."

 From across the room, I spotted the piercing blue eyes of one of Albarella's idols, Susan Olsen—also known as Cindy, the youngest Brady sister.
-At the convention, Olsen was surrounded by cat and dog shit–shaped candies.
+At the convention, Olsen was surrounded by candies shaped like cat and dog shit.

 As someone who covers animal-centric stories regularly, I frequently receive pushback from people who don't take my photos seriously.
 I asked Olsen if she had received similar responses.

 "There's this nasty rotten association of women and cats, which I think is derived from male jealousy," she said.
 "A woman that has cats doesn't need to date all that much.
 I don't like that image.
 A lot of men don't like cats because cats aren't easy.
 You have to win them over—winning over the girlfriend's cat is usually more difficult.
 They have a resentment, so that's why there's a stigma."

 As I continued to make the rounds, I met Geri Reischl, the impossibly charming actress who played Jan Brady on The Brady Bunch Hour.
 You might know her as Fake Jan, a persona she has fully embraced.